C-Accel-CRIPT/Python-SDK/.github/pull_request_template.md

 ## Checklist

 - [ ] My name is on the list of contributors (`CONTRIBUTORS.md`) in the pull request source branch.
+- [ ] I have updated the documentation to reflect my changes.